AndersenLab/easyXpress/README.md

 + Generating diagnositic images.

-For more information about implementing CellProfiler to generate data used by the `easyXpress` package, see [`Andersen Lab Image Analysis Pipeline`](https://github.com/AndersenLab/CellProfiler).
+For more information about implementing CellProfiler to generate data used by the `easyXpress` package, see [`AndersenLab/cellprofiler-nf`](https://github.com/AndersenLab/cellprofiler-nf).

 ## Directory structure